misiektoja/instagram_monitor/docs/usage.md

 In Windows Command Prompt replace `${PWD}` with `%cd%`.
 If your runtime reports that `:z` is invalid, remove only that suffix.
 A direct Docker run of the Web Dashboard also needs `-p 127.0.0.1:8000:8000` before the image name.
 The current host directory appears as `/data` inside the container, so container paths to its files must start with `/data`.

-The manual-script prefix names the file rather than its path, so run it from the directory holding `instagram_monitor.py`.
-From another directory, use the full path instead, for example `python3 /opt/instagram-monitor/instagram_monitor.py --doctor`.
-The commands the tool prints after setup and Doctor use the same short form.
+The manual-script examples assume the current directory contains `instagram_monitor.py`.
+Commands printed by setup, Doctor and recovery messages use the running interpreter and the full script path.
+Packaged installations use the running interpreter with `-m instagram_monitor`.

 <a id="monitoring-mode"></a>
 ## Monitoring Mode